jbranaman/World_Happiness_Project/README.md

 - Tableu
 - SQLAlchemy

+###### <i> Results of Analysis </i><br>
+The results of our analysis showed that Australia and New Zealand were consistently the happiest region based on the 2015-2019 dataset.
+We also found that GDP was the most important feature based off our machine learning model.
+We also found that trust in government and freedom were the least important features to the happiness score.

 ###### <i> Recommendation for future analysis. </i><br>
 We recommended using additional years for the machine learning model.